OECM’s Sourcing Process

 • Agreement Management

-Planning
+Planning and Consultations

 • Gather data and research the scope of products and/or services

-• Develop a procurement strategy
+• Develop sourcing strategy

 RFx Development